ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 * Set ``volume_driver: flocker`` for any stateful containers you have.
 * Specify the Flocker volumes using ``volume: "flocker_volume_name:/path_inside_container"`` syntax.

+..
+XXX add the following sentence when more Docker tutorials are written:
 Or, try one of our other :ref:`Docker Tutorials <docker-tutorials>`.

 .. note::  Because we do not have a networking solution in this example, we use Swarm constraints to force both containers to be on the same node each time we deploy them so that regular Docker links work.